contentful/forma-36/MIGRATION.md

 The API of the Pill component has not changed.

-#### How to migrate your Pill components
+#### How to migrate your Pill component

-To migrate your `Pill` components to v4 run the following [codemod](https://github.com/contentful/forma-36/tree/forma-v4/packages/forma-36-codemod):
+To migrate your `Pill` component to v4, run the following [codemod](https://github.com/contentful/forma-36/tree/forma-v4/packages/forma-36-codemod):

 `npx @contentful/f36-codemod`